-Murmuration Type post Date June 29, 2017 CategoriesIntelligent Design Tagged , __k-review, Flight: The Genius of Birds, Illustra Media, PLOS ONE, predators, University of Exeter Collective Motion Multiplies Design Requirements Science and Culture June 29, 2017 Intelligent Design 7 Moving in formation, found all throughout the animal kingdom, requires precision hardware and software.
+Murmuration Type post Date June 29, 2017 CategoriesIntelligent Design Tagged , __k-review, Flight: The Genius of Birds, Illustra Media, PLOS ONE, predators, University of Exeter Collective Motion Multiplies Design Requirements Science & Culture June 29, 2017 Intelligent Design 7 Moving in formation, found all throughout the animal kingdom, requires precision hardware and software.
 Read More ›

-Type post Date June 27, 2017 CategoriesIntelligent DesignLife Sciences Tagged , __k-review, intelligent design, joints, mind-body problem, movement, muscles, physiology, PLOS ONE, robotics, Steve Laufmann Raise Your Hand if You Know How Complex Raising Your Hand Is Science and Culture June 27, 2017 Intelligent Design, Life Sciences 8 What school teacher has not asked a question in class that half a dozen children want to answer?
+Type post Date June 27, 2017 CategoriesIntelligent DesignLife Sciences Tagged , __k-review, intelligent design, joints, mind-body problem, movement, muscles, physiology, PLOS ONE, robotics, Steve Laufmann Raise Your Hand if You Know How Complex Raising Your Hand Is Science & Culture June 27, 2017 Intelligent Design, Life Sciences 8 What school teacher has not asked a question in class that half a dozen children want to answer?
 Read More ›

 Type post Author David Klinghoffer Date May 23, 2017 CategoriesEvolutionHuman Origins and Anthropology Tagged , __k-review, Eastern Europe, Greece, human origins, Jonathan Wells, PLOS ONE, Zombie Science (book) Jonathan Wells, Author of Zombie Science: Fossil Finds Only Confuse Human Origins David Klinghoffer May 23, 2017 Evolution, Human Origins and Anthropology 3 The day’s science headlines include a sensational announcement that our ancestors separated from apes not in Africa as previously thought, but in Eastern Europe.
 Read More ›

-Evolutionary-Advantage-Fallacy Type post Date March 27, 2017 CategoriesEvolutionIntelligent DesignScience Tagged , __k-review, ATP synthase, evolution, intelligent design, PLOS ONE, PNAS, Research The Fallacy of Evolutionary Advantage Science and Culture March 27, 2017 Evolution, Intelligent Design, Science 8 Information-rich functional machines don’t pop into existence merely because their presence would be advantageous.
+Evolutionary-Advantage-Fallacy Type post Date March 27, 2017 CategoriesEvolutionIntelligent DesignScience Tagged , __k-review, ATP synthase, evolution, intelligent design, PLOS ONE, PNAS, Research The Fallacy of Evolutionary Advantage Science & Culture March 27, 2017 Evolution, Intelligent Design, Science 8 Information-rich functional machines don’t pop into existence merely because their presence would be advantageous.
 Read More ›

 Type post Author David Klinghoffer Date April 12, 2016 CategoriesScientific FreedomSociology Tagged , __tedited, academic institutions, bullying, college campuses, creator, Eric Metaxas, hysteria, media, objectivity, peer review, peer-reviewed journals, PLOS ONE, Racism, scientism, sex, social psychology, speech codes, viewpoint diversity An Unnoticed Parallel in Academic Speech Codes David Klinghoffer April 12, 2016 Scientific Freedom, Sociology 4 In a BreakPoint commentary kindly citing Stephen Meyer and myself, Eric Metaxas reflects on the recent #Creatorgate story.
 Read More ›